mona-piya/StackoverflowAnalysis/readme.md

 ### <a name="6.2 Predicting the salary of data scientist">6.2) Predicting the salary of data scientist</a>

-To predict the salary of data scientist, we divided target SalaryUSD into 2 groups: SalaryUSD < median and SalaryUSD >= median, and convert it to a categorical variable by label encoding.
+To predict the salary of data scientist, the target SalaryUSD is divided into 2 groups: SalaryUSD < median and SalaryUSD >= median, and which are converted to a categorical variable by label encoding.

-We found 5 features which are Age, Country, EdLevel, DevType and YearsCodePro gave the best accuracy scores in the features selection process.
+In the features selection process, there are 5 features which are Age, Country, EdLevel, DevType and YearsCodePro which provided the best accuracy scores.

-Six classification models for machine learning were used to predict the salary of the data scientist.
+Six classification models for machine learning were used to predict the salary of the data scientists.
 Our findings are given below.

 | Sno  | Model                   | Accuracy | R2 Score | Time |
 | ---- | ----------------------- | -------- | ----------- | ---- |